urbit/docs/arvo/reference/cryptography.md

 the parent in its Jael vane.
 Moon networking keys may be changed by the parent ship, but not by the moon itself.

-For comets, their 128-bit name is actually their public key, and the "mining" process to generate a comet consists of guessing a private key for which the associated public key has a galaxy that has already been pre-assigned to assist its peer discovery process.
+For comets, their 128-bit `@p` name is actually their public key, and the "mining" process to generate a comet consists of guessing a private key for which the associated public key has a galaxy that has already been pre-assigned to assist its peer discovery process.
 Thus, comets cannot change their networking keys - to get a new private networking key, a new comet must be generated.

 ### System components